 Car hire is available at Tirana airport from car hire companies such as Hertz and Europcar.

 Minibuses `like dolmuses’ can be flagged down at the side of the road.
 They are cheap and frequent, passing every 3-4 minutes.
-A journey from the public road near the resort to the center of Shkodra costs approximately €0.40 per person and takes 10 minutes.
+A journey from the public road near the resort to the center of Shkodra costs less than €1 per person and takes 10 minutes.
 A single trip to Tirana airport currently costs €8.

 Mountain bikes & canoes can be hired from the reception.